beezwax/bbox-documentation/README.md

 ## Examples

-The bBox Plug-in Demo file has 200 examples of the various functions, and is included with the bBox disk image.
+The bBox Plug-in Demo file has 200 examples of the various functions, and is included with the bBox download image.

 ## Product Information